ll7/scenario_runner/Docs/execution_results_of_the_supported_scenarios.md

 FollowLeadingVehicleWithObstacle_11
 ```
 #### Difference between with or without an obstacle
-The obstacle in every scenario is a cyclist who forces the vehicle in front to stop.
+The obstacle in every scenario is a cyclist (marked with a "X")  who forces the vehicle in front to stop.
 As soon as the cyclist is off the road, the vehicles continue their journey.

 #### Executing FollowLeadingVehicle_1 and FollowLeadingVehicleWithObstacle_1
 The ego vehicle follows a leading car driving down a one-lane straight road in the city.